 – How you do it uniquely well.

-How you bring value, and how your offer is better than your competitors needs to be communicated in the customer’s language, so they understand how you are differentiated.
+How you bring value needs to be communicated in the customer’s language, so they understand how you are differentiated.

 Customer segments will have different needs, and so your value proposition should be tailored to these individually.

 Having identified your target markets and how you will win versus competitors, you will want to get the word out so that your target prospects know what you offer, the value you bring and how this will provide benefits.
 All the ways that you communicate should portray consistent, compelling messages, and this applies as much to communication from your employees as it does to your website, social media and sales materials.
 When most people talk about brand they are referring to the logo or visual identity, but this is only one part, and the messages you communicate are at least as important.

 With the B2B marketing strategy in place, it is now the time to identify the marketing tactics you will employ to deliver results.
 This will be driven by the target segments and audience, and the types of communication that will interest them.
 PR, social media, website, email marketing and events may all play a part, with a cohesive communications approach across them.
 Metrics are vital to track success.

 B2B marketing strategy and tactics can be compared with house building.
 If you don’t have detailed plans in place before you start taking actions, the foundations, the house and its cost may be somewhat different to you envisaged!

 Birch Marketing provides part-time marketing services to help businesses grow.
 To discuss how we can help you develop your B2B marketing strategy and communications plan, please contact us.